-Only passengers who have a boarding pass which is valid for travel are allowed in to the pre-security preparation area.
+Only passengers who have a boarding pass which is valid for travel are allowed into the pre-security preparation area.

-At this stage in your journey you should only have with you hand baggage.
+At this stage in your journey you should only have your hand baggage with you.
 Any hold baggage will have already been given to your airline at bag drop/check-in.